hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

 [TO DO: could probably do with getting user to open sdef in Script Editor for an overview of how API docs are structured]

-The following tutorial provides a practical taste of application scripting with Swift and SwiftAutomation.
+This chapter provides a practical taste of application scripting with Swift and SwiftAutomation.
 Later chapters cover the technical details of SwiftAutomation usage that are mostly skimmed over here.

-## 'Hello World' tutorial

-This tutorial uses SwiftAutomation, TextEdit and the interactive command line `swift` interpreter to perform a simple 'Hello World' exercise.
+The following tutorial uses SwiftAutomation, TextEdit and the interactive command line `swift` interpreter to perform a simple 'Hello World' exercise.

-<p class="hilitebox">Caution: It is recommended that you do not have any other documents open in TextEdit during this tutorial, as accidental modifications are easy to make and changes to existing documents are not undoable.</p>
+<p class="hilitebox">Caution: It is recommended that you do not have any other documents open in TextEdit during this tutorial, as accidental alterations to existing documents are easy to make and may not be undoable.</p>

 To begin, launch Terminal.app and type `swift` followed by a newline to launch the `swift` interpreter:

-    tim$ swift
+    jsmith$ swift
     Welcome to Apple Swift version 2.0 (700.0.38.1 700.0.53).
 Type :help for assistance.

-### Target TextEdit
+## Target TextEdit

 [TO DO: first step is to generate the glue; second step is to import it]